tatianeolivatto/ACR-Street-View/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The Google Colab Python Notebook available contains all pre-requisites and installation required to run the ACR detector.
+The Google Colab Python Notebook attached contains all pre-requisites and installation required to run the ACR detector, including best weights for ACR detection.